 - Signs of inflammation and swelling: You might be able to notice swelling and fluid retention through your skin over the affected joint.
 Joints can also become red, warm and tender, which are signs of swelling.

 - Stiffness: Stiff joints affect most people with arthritis and tend to be worse when standing, laying or sitting in one position for long periods.

 - Decreased range of motion and loss of flexibility

 While the symptoms of arthritis vary from person to person, the two most common are stiffness and pain.
 This is especially the case with osteoarthritis, which often causes the most intense stiffness first thing after waking up in the morning.
 (14b) The Arthritis Foundation points out that “if you experience morning stiffness that lasts longer than an hour, this is a good reason to suspect arthritis.
 It also shouldn’t be that hard or painful to get up from your favorite chair.”
 (15)

 Some joints are more commonly impacted by arthritis/osteoarthritis than others, including those located in: (16)

 - Thumb base

-If you suffer with osteoarthritis in one of these places you may have difficulty do any or all of the following:
+If you suffer with osteoarthritis in one of these places, you may have difficulty with movement in general and doing any of the follow activities: